captif-nz/captif-slp/README.md

     )
     ```

     The `meta` keyword argument provides a mechanism for attaching meta data to a *Reading* object.
-This can be used to including information such as a file name, reading number or measurement date.
+This can be used to include information such as a file name, reading number or measurement date.
 The data can be accessed later from the *meta* attribute.

 2. Or from a valid *texture* data file capable of being read using the *[captif-data-structures](https://github.com/captif-nz/captif-data-structures)* package (i.e. a CAPTIF in-house file format):